searls/jasmine-given/README.md

 ## Supporting Idempotent "Then" statements

-Chatting with Jim earlier this week, he pointed out that `Then` blocks should be idempotent, and not have any affect on the state of the subject being specified.
-As a result, one optimization that rspec-given could make is to execute **n** `Then` expectations without executing each `Then`'s depended-on `Given` and `When` blocks **n** times.
+Jim mentioned to me that `Then` blocks ought to be idempotent (that is, since they're assertions they should not have any affect on the state of the subject being specified).
+As a result, one optimization that rspec-given might make would be to execute **n** `Then` expectations without executing each `Then`'s depended-on `Given` and `When` blocks **n** times.

 Take this example from jasmine-given's spec: